 Oddity Hens and Chicks, Hens and Chicks, Oddity Houseleek, Houseleek, Trumpeter

-Sempervivum 'Oddity', also known as Sempervivum tectorum 'Oddity', is an unusual-looking succulent that creates a mat of little clumps that continue to spread.
+Sempervivum 'Oddity', also known as Sempervivum tectorum 'Oddity', is an unusual succulent that creates a mat of small rosettes that continue to spread.
 Leaves are blue-green with purple tips and have recurved to form upright, hollow, pointed pipes.
 Rosettes grow up to 4 inches (10 cm) in diameter.
 Leaves are recurved to form hollow pointed pipes.
 Flowers are star-shaped, reddish-purple, and held in flat cymes on the terminal ends of hairy upright stems.
 Rosettes die after flowering but are replaced by new rosettes on lateral stolons.
 This succulent is a shy flowerer.

 How to Grow and Care